Antize/TFT-Overlay-Outdated/README.md

 [Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG

 ## Known issues
-- If **Antize TFT** is launched as admin Malwarebytes detects as false positive, general problem with C# software.
+- If **Antize TFT Overlay** is launched as admin Malwarebytes detects as false positive, general problem with C# software.

 ## How do I get started ?
 There are ready-to-use software, just place it in a folder for example on the desktop and run.